The beauty of Southern Chile

 Saltos del Petrohué

-Located 56 km from Puerto Varas, Saltos del Petrohué is a series of stunning small cascades along the Petrohué River, just a short distance from Lake Todos Los Santos, within Vicente Pérez Rosales National Park.
-The waterfalls and rapids are created by rocks formed from hardened lava from the Osorno Volcano, which erupted over 600 years ago.
-A visit to this site is a must, as the cascades, the volcano, Lake Todos Los Santos, and the surrounding area are iconic tourist attractions in southern Chile.
-The Osorno Volcano also features a ski center, offering spectacular views of the area and seasonal programs during the summer.
-To learn more about this beautiful place, there is a link at the end of this article.
+Located just 56 km from Puerto Varas, Saltos del Petrohué is a breathtaking series of small waterfalls along the Petrohué River, nestled near Lake Todos Los Santos within Vicente Pérez Rosales National Park.
+These stunning cascades and rapids are formed by rocks from hardened lava, remnants of the Osorno Volcano's eruption over 600 years ago.
+A visit to this iconic destination is a must for nature lovers and adventure seekers.
+The surrounding area offers spectacular views of the Osorno Volcano, Lake Todos Los Santos, and the lush landscape of southern Chile.
+The Osorno Volcano also features a ski center, where visitors can enjoy panoramic views and seasonal activities throughout the year.
+To explore more about this incredible location, follow the link at the end of this article.

 Valle de Cochamó

-The Cochamó Valley, located in the Los Lagos Region, is a nationally and internationally renowned destination for trekking, climbing, and nature enthusiasts.
-The valley attracts thousands of tourists each year with its impressive granite walls, ancient forests, and clear rivers.
+The Cochamó Valley, located in the Los Lagos Region of southern Chile, is a nationally and internationally renowned destination for trekking, climbing, and nature enthusiasts.
+This breathtaking valley attracts thousands of tourists each year with its impressive granite walls, ancient forests, and crystal-clear rivers.

-Activities in the valley include climbing, trekking, swimming in the river, observing flora and fauna, and relaxing in the breathtaking landscape.
-The Cochamó Valley Nature Reserve protects primary temperate forests of great ecological importance, home to species such as the Pudú, Monito del Monte, Darwin's Frog, Puma, Güiña, and Andean Condor, among others.
+Activities in the valley include climbing, trekking, swimming in the river, observing flora and fauna, and relaxing while immersed in the stunning landscape.
+The Cochamó Valley Nature Reserve protects primary temperate forests of great ecological importance, offering refuge to unique species such as the Pudú, Monito del Monte, Darwin's Frog, Puma, Güiña, and Andean Condor, among others.

-The valley is often described as one of the best places to visit in Chile, particularly for trekking and climbing aficionados.
-Additionally, in 2023, the Cochamó Valley was declared a Nature Reserve, which supports the conservation of its ecosystem.
+Described as one of the best places to visit in Chile, the Cochamó Valley is a haven for adventure tourism, especially for trekking and climbing aficionados.
+In 2023, the valley was declared a Nature Reserve, further supporting the conservation of its biodiversity and pristine ecosystem.

 Cruise through the Southern Channels

-Departing from Puerto Montt to Puerto Natales in Patagonia (or vice versa).
-If you wish to reach southern Chilean Patagonia without flying, you can navigate through the Patagonian fjords, taking in magnificent views and experiencing incredible flora and fauna.
+If you prefer to reach southern Chilean Patagonia without flying, embark on a journey from Puerto Montt to Puerto Natales in Patagonia.
+Navigate through the Patagonian fjords, taking in breathtaking views and encountering diverse flora and fauna.
 Go to Navimag Ferries.

 Antillanca Mountain and Ski Center

-Antillanca ("Sun Jewell" in the ancestral Mapudungun language of the Mapuche ethnic group) has been a traditional ski center for decades.
-Located 98 km from the city of Osorno, on the slopes of Casablanca Volcano, it is situated in one of the three areas of Puyehue National Park: Aguas Calientes, Anticura, and Antillanca.
-Its privileged location makes it an ideal destination for adventure travel in the summer and winter sports from June to October.
-Additionally, the hotel’s location next to the ski slopes and its ecological reserve on the shores of Puyehue Lake add to its appeal.
-The winter resort offers 14 pistes with varying levels of difficulty, catering to beginners, professionals, and all preferences and styles.
+Antillanca Ski Center (Antillanca, meaning "Sun Jewel" in the ancestral Mapudungun language of the Mapuche people) has been a traditional ski destination for decades.
+Located 98 km from Osorno, on the slopes of the Casablanca Volcano, it is nestled within one of the three regions of Puyehue National Park: Aguas Calientes, Anticura, and Antillanca.
+Its prime location makes it an ideal spot for both adventure tourism in the summer and winter sports from June to October.
+Furthermore, the resort's proximity to the ski slopes, along with its ecological reserve on the shores of Puyehue Lake, enhances its appeal.
+The resort offers 14 ski pistes with varying levels of difficulty, catering to beginners, experts, and all skill levels and preferences.
 Learn more about Antillanca

 Valle Corralco Ski Center

-A recent addition to the scene, Valle Corralco Ski Center is considered one of the best winter resorts in Chile.
-Located just over 700 km south of Santiago and 120 km east of Temuco, it sits on the slopes of Lonquimay Volcano, within the Malalcahuello-Nalcas Forest Reserve.
+Since its opening, Valle Corralco Ski Center has become one of the top winter resorts in Chile.
+Located just over 700 km south of Santiago and 120 km east of Temuco, it lies on the slopes of Lonquimay Volcano, within the Malalcahuello-Nalcas Forest Reserve.

-The Lonquimay area is known for its heavy snowfall (in winter, a significant percentage of precipitation falls as snow, reaching up to 2 meters), which gives the snow exceptional quality.
+The Lonquimay area is known for its heavy snowfall (in winter, a significant percentage of the precipitation falls as snow, accumulating up to 2 meters), which gives the snow exceptional quality.
 Valle Corralco, with its 29 world-class pistes, is a spectacular mountain and ski resort.

 The 5-star hotel and spa opened in 2013.
-The setting is stunning, surrounded by Araucaria trees with a direct view of the volcano.
-In addition to its ski and snowboard circuits, there is a full schedule of excursions in the beautiful national reserve, including trekking and mountain biking routes, horseback riding, recreational fishing programs, snowshoeing, randonee, and snowmobiling.
+The setting is stunning, surrounded by Araucaria trees with direct views of the volcano.
+In addition to its ski and snowboard circuits, the resort offers a full schedule of excursions within the beautiful national reserve, including trekking and mountain biking routes, horseback riding, recreational fishing, snowshoeing, randonée, and snowmobiling.

 Parque Nacional Conguillio